-- 9. DTC may discontinue providing its services as securities depository with respect to the Bonds at any time by giving reasonable notice to the issuer or the paying agent or bond trustee.
-Under such circumstances, in the event that a successor securities depository is not obtained, Bond certificates are required to be printed and delivered. - 10.
-The issuer may decide to discontinue use of the system of book-entry transfers through DTC (or a successor securities depository).
-In that event, Bond certificates will be printed and delivered to DTC.
+DTC may discontinue providing its services as depository with respect to the Bonds at any time by giving reasonable notice to the Agency or the Trustee.
+Under such circumstances, in the event that a successor depository is not obtained, Bond certificates are required to be printed and delivered.

+The Agency may decide to discontinue use of the system of book-entry transfers through DTC (or a successor securities depository).
+In that event, Bond certificates will be printed and delivered.